toptal/chewy/README.md

 end
 ```

-This will automatically sets the type or root field to `object`.
-Also you may specify `type: 'objects'` explicitly.
+This will automatically set the type or root field to `object`.
+You may also specify `type: 'objects'` explicitly.

-To define multi field you have to specify any type except of `object` or `nested` in the rrot field:
+To define a multi field you have to specify any type except for `object` or `nested` in the root field:

 ```ruby
 field :full_name, type: 'string', value: ->{ full_name.strip } do